dave421/sls-ssm-knex-config-ssm/README.md

 # sls-ssm-knex-config-ssm

-This repository demonstrates a secure configuration system using AWS Systems Manager (SSM) Parameter Store to manage and dynamically rotate database credentials for a Node.js application configured with Knex.js.
+This repository demonstrates a secure configuration system using AWS Systems Manager (SSM) Parameter Store to fetch database credentials for a Node.js application configured with Knex.js.
 It uses a modular architecture to facilitate scalability and maintainability.

 ## Overview

 This project integrates AWS SSM Parameter Store with Knex.js, focusing on:

 - Securely storing and retrieving database credentials.
-- Dynamically rotating credentials using an `activeUser` flag and timestamp logic.
 - Providing a structured and extendable handler-based architecture for database operations.

 ### SSM Parameters